-- Connect an SEO Content Template to your Google document or WordPress draft, and SWA will analyze how well the text complies with our SEO recommendations based on the top 10 ranking pages for your given keywords in a given location.
+- Connect an SEO Content Template to your Google document, MS Word, or WordPress draft, and SWA will analyze how well the text complies with our SEO recommendations based on the top 10 ranking pages for your given keywords in a given location.

 - Check the originality of a piece of text with the plagiarism checker feature.

-Google Docs Add-on
+Google Docs Add-On

-- creating a new template directly from Google Doc.
+- Creating a new recommended set directly from the Add-on/Plugin.

-Creating New Templates
+Creating New Recommendations

 Note that changing target keywords will create a new SEO сontent template and your current recommendations will be lost.
 A new template will take new keywords from your SEO Ideas limits.
 If you want to know how many SEO Ideas units you have in your account, you can review your limits from your Subscription Info page.

 To save time on rewriting small parts of your copy, use the Rephraser feature.
 Click on the “Rephraser” icon and type your text in the window box on the left side.
 You can either rephrase, simplify, expand, or summarize parts of your content.
 The AI algorithm will generate a paraphrased/simplified/extended/summarized piece of text, which you can then use in your articles or on other channels.

 The limits for this feature are dependent on the subscription level and can be found here.
 Note that this tool works best with shorter bits of text (20-130 characters) and should not be used without human supervision.
 So, make sure you double-check the rewritten copy before publishing it.

 Need quick help with composing texts?
 Use the Compose with AI feature.
 Click on the “Compose” button, which can be used anytime when creating a text.